 IEEE Std 802.1Q specifies transparent bridging operation, so called because the MAC bridging function does not require the MAC user frames transmitted and received to carry any additional information relating to the operation of the bridging functions; end-station operation is unchanged by the presence of bridges.

-Change: Change “MAC user frames” to be “MAC frames”
+Change: Change “the MAC user frames” to be “MAC frames carrying LLC data”

-Rationale: We don’t differentiate the types of MAC frames, so use the correct term.
+Rationale:

+The statement applies to MAC data frames but not, e.g., to frames exchanged among bridges, such as BPDU frames.
+The statement is false if that limitation is lifted.
+This change includes the limitation without introducing a new term.

 5.3.2.6 Time-Sensitive Networking (TSN)